 - the actions related to CSI reporting on a serving cell which is not active in subframe n+8

 which shall be applied in the earliest subframe after n+8 in which the serving cell is active.

+For a UE configured in transmission mode 1-8, if the UE has been configured with cqi-ShortPeriodicSCell for a secondary cell, parameters cqi-pmi-ConfigIndex and ri-ConfigIndex in clause 7.2 are given by cqi-ShortPeriodicSCell from subframe n+8 until subframe [n+X].

 --- unchanged parts have been omitted ---